herdctl logo

 20-minute overview

-Watch a complete walkthrough of herdctl's core features: fleet management, scheduled agents, Discord integration, and session continuity.
+Watch a complete walkthrough of herdctl's core features: fleet management, scheduled agents, chat integration, and session continuity.

 Key Features